-The new background image must exist in the backgrounds.zip file in your images directory, and the filename used in the above script must include the file extension (i.e. '.png' in the above example).
+The new background image must exist in the backgrounds.zip file in your images directory, and the filename used in the above script must include the file extension (i.e. '.png' in the above

+Page 110 of 190 Back to top example).
 The background variable may be set to a static string, as above, or you may set it to a variable that holds the background image file name.
 When this script executes, the new background will fade in, replacing the previous background image.
 By default, the duration of the fade will use the "Animation Duration" setting under "Script Settings" in the TouchControl app on your iOS device.
 If you'd like to change the fade duration for this execution, simply add the following script as well: